 My experience in Antarctica

-This Antarctica Cruise Ship took me to the Antarctic Peninsula and the South Shetland Islands during 15 days, leaving the Argentine city of Ushuaia across the Drake Passage, down to 68°11 S 67°00 W in Stonington Island, beyond the Antarctic Circle.
+This Antarctica Cruise Ship took me to the Antarctic Peninsula and the South Shetland Islands for 15 days, leaving the Argentine city of Ushuaia across the Drake Passage, down to 68°11 S 67°00 W in Stonington Island, beyond the Antarctic Circle.

 I spent a reasonable amount of money, of course, because there isn’t a truly affordable way to explore the frozen continent.
 But the return I got from each cent I invested on that trip was absolutely worth it.

-My Antarctica Expedition was on board of the Ocean Diamond, a cruise ship prepared for the ice, which has hundreds of trips both in the Arctic and Antarctic regions.
+My Antarctica Expedition was on board the Ocean Diamond, a cruise ship prepared for the ice, which has hundreds of trips both in the Arctic and Antarctic regions.

 During the Antarctica Cruise, I visited many places around the Peninsula region and also the South Shetland Islands.
 The trip itself was wonderful, exceeding all kinds of expectations.

 Stunning scenery and indeed an adventure expedition.
 Besides land incursions and several trips by speedboat across the continent, I still had 15 days of learning about Antarctica.
-On board the ship, I had daily lectures and conferences to develop knowledge about Antarctica, its geology, history, flora, and fauna.
+Onboard the ship, I had daily lectures and conferences to develop knowledge about Antarctica, its geology, history, flora, and fauna.

-Besides the team of experts, on board the Antarctica Cruise I yet had the pleasure to have been traveling in the company of Falcon Scott (grandson of explorer Robert Falcon Scott) and Jonathan Shackleton (cousin of the explorer Ernest Henry Shackleton).
+Besides the team of experts, onboard the Antarctica Cruise I yet had the pleasure to have been traveling in the company of Falcon Scott (grandson of explorer Robert Falcon Scott) and Jonathan Shackleton (cousin of the explorer Ernest Henry Shackleton).